 Whitney Debevoise's practice involves international financial transactions, public policy, international arbitration, multijurisdictional litigation, banking, and international trade.
-Mr. Debevoise rejoined Arnold & Porter LLP in 2010, having served as US Executive Director of the World Bank from 2007.
+Mr. Debevoise rejoined the firm in 2010, having served as US Executive Director of the World Bank from 2007.

 Mr. Debevoise has extensive experience in major international financial transactions and the capital markets, including five Brady Plan restructurings and other more recent sovereign restructurings (Belize, Greece, Argentina), numerous major privatizations, Eurobonds, and medium term note programs.
 He has handled significant International Centre for Settlement of Investment Disputes (ICSID) arbitrations and served as an arbitrator in commercial and investor-state cases.
 In addition, Mr. Debevoise functions at the forefront of trade liberalization, advising with respect to World Trade Organization (WTO) accession and panel proceedings, and regional trade integration.